Deep networks learn to parse uniform-depth context-free languages from local statistics: Iterative learning algorithm

-\end{lemma} For $L\,{=}\,1$, these scales agrees with those of $\widetilde\Delta_s$ from~\autoref{eq:child-averaged-transition}, approximately equal to $v\times C^{(1)}_1$ by the asymptotic uniformity of the marginal distributions.
-As is the case for $\widetilde\Delta_s$, the operator norm is smaller than the Frobenius norm by a factor $v$, and it can be shown to coincide asymptotically with the $\ell_2$-norm of the columns, signaling again a flat spectrum (reasonable due to the symmetry of the rules' distribution for exchanging symbols).
+\end{lemma} For $L\,{=}\,1$, these scales agree with those of $\widetilde\Delta_s$ from~\autoref{eq:child-averaged-transition} (recall that, by the asymptotic uniformity of the marginal distributions, approximately equal to $C^{(1)}_1 \to \widetilde{\Delta}^{(1)}/v$).
+As is the case for $\widetilde\Delta_s$, the operator norm is smaller than the Frobenius norm by a factor $v$, and it can be shown to coincide asymptotically with the $\ell_2$-norm of the columns, signaling a flat spectrum (reasonable due to the symmetry of the rules' distribution for exchanging symbols).